 Let Us Work For You

-In the worst cases of surgical error or hospital negligence, where the victim faces a lifetime of disability and continuing treatment or rehabilitative needs, we achieve outstanding results for our clients through our ability to document specific long-term consequences and expenses, even under the current law.
+In the worst cases of negligence – where the victim has suffered brain damage or an injury to their spinal cord and faces a lifetime of disability and continuing treatment or rehabilitative needs – we achieve outstanding results for our clients through our ability to document specific long-term consequences and expenses, even under the current law.

 We expect high standards of care from doctors and medical providers.
-We will hold the medical provider to that standard — and seek maximum compensation for you.
-Contact us today for legal advice and a free consultation to discuss your case.
+We will hold the medical providers to that standard — and seek maximum compensation for you.
+Contact us today to schedule a free consultation to discuss your case.